 Table 2 reports results obtained from a Monte Carlo study where we compare the three estimation methods with different sampling frequencies.
-In all cases, the twostage method and ML perform much better than QML; and, most remarkably, the two-stage method performs better than ML.
+In all cases, the two-stage method and ML perform much better than QML; and, most remarkably, the two-stage method performs better than ML (and hence the Euler method).
 Just as in Example 1, the fact that the simple two-stage method outperforms ML in finite samples is surprising.
 Moreover, the better performance of the first and second methods clearly reflects the order difference in the drift and diffusion functions.